sana-javed-04/Practice/README.md

 # Practice
-For the practice of Git and GitHub
+This repo is For the practice of Git and GitHub